PivotalServicesOss/kerberos-auth-dotnet-extension/README.md

 1. In your browser settings or internet options, add the site as `fully trusted`, where the application should be exposing url with `https` scheme.

 > For any other errors, follow the kerberos diagnostics trace and fix the issues as needed.

+> Alternatively, a simple sidecar container using this library or using [Andrew's sidecar](https://github.com/macsux/kerberos-buildpack/tree/main/src/KerberosSidecar) which can share the kerberos files via a mounted volume will work.
+The app can also be hosted as a seperate service which can share the kerberos files via a namespace level shared volume.

 ## Other things that I had to do in my labs environment